serendeepia/serendeepia.github.io/_careers/big_data_architect_engineer.md

 Ideally you like to play the latest Big Data tools when you have a chance to do it but you only use mature solutions for production environments.
 You also have some interest for the Data Science and Machine Learning world.

-This is an initial contract position for a month with an daily rate of 300€.
+This is an initial contract position for a short projects (1 to 3 months) with an hourly rate of 40€.
 We hope to keep you in our network for more future projects until we can afford a full time position.

 Responsibilities
 * Work with clients to capture their needs for the Big Data platform